KitchenSync-Team/KitchenSync/README.md

 ## Working in the Repo

-- Keep dashboard UI in `components/dashboard/ui` so it can be shared across protected routes.
+- Keep shared authenticated UI minimal in `components/app-sidebar.tsx` and the accompanying `nav-*` helpers; extend them as needed for your product surface.
 - Access Supabase via helpers in `lib/supabase` or domain utilities like `lib/dashboard.ts` to stay RLS-safe.
-- Tailwind tokens for the protected area are centralized in `app/protected/theme.css`.
+- Sidebar palette tokens live alongside the global Tailwind config in `app/globals.css`.
 - The marketing site and dashboard each have their own route groups under `app/`, but everything shares the global `layout.tsx`.

 ## Contributing